 - Visitors to the Winona campus can enjoy wireless access with a temporary account on our WSUGuest wireless network.
 This network should not be used for WSU laptops or personally owned devices in the residence halls. - WSU Students may experience connection issues if you use this network as your primary wireless network.
-Should you add this network to your devices, remove and add either Warrior or WSUmywifi.
+Should you add this network to your devices, remove and use either Warrior/WSU or WSUmywifi depending on device.